trpc/trpc/www/docs/server/infer-types.md

 ### Additional DX Helper Type

-If you don't like the double-import from the above snippet, `@trpc/server` also exports a type `GetInferenceHelpers<TRouter>`.
+If you don't like the double-import from the above snippet, `@trpc/server` also exports a type `GetInferenceHelpers<TRouter, 'input' | 'output'>`.
 This lets you pass your router once at initialization, then import a single helper type when inferring types:

 ```ts twoslash title='utils/trpc.ts'
 // @include: server